achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

-The character is a braggart, and must spend the first round of any combat announcing how great he is, or what he’s going to do to any and all opponents.
+The character is a braggart, and must spend the first round of any combat announcing how great he is, or what he's going to do to any and all opponents.
 This tendency to boast can be overcome by spending a benny.